-Inpatient Care: Priority Group 7 and certain other Veterans are responsible for paying 20 percent of VA’s inpatient copay or $236.80 for the first 90 days of inpatient hospital care during any 365-day period.
-For each additional 90 days, the charge is $118.40.
+Inpatient Care: Priority Group 7 and certain other Veterans are responsible for paying 20 percent of VA’s inpatient copay, which totals $243.20 for the first 90 days of inpatient hospital care during any 365-day period.
+For each additional 90-day period, the charge is $121.60.
 In addition, there is a $2 per diem charge.
 Copay amounts may change on an annual basis.

-Priority Group 8 and certain other Veterans are responsible for VA’s inpatient copay of $1,184 for the first 90 days of care during any 365-day period.
-For each additional 90 days, the charge is $592.
+Priority Group 8 and certain other Veterans are responsible for VA’s inpatient copay , which totals $1,216 for the first 90 days of care during any 365-day period.
+For each additional 90-day period, the charge is $ 608.
 In addition, there is a $10 per diem charge.
 Copay amounts may change on an annual basis.

-Outpatient Care: While many Veterans qualify for free healthcare services based on a VA compensable service-connected condition or other qualifying factor, most Veterans are asked to complete an annual financial assessment, to determine if they qualify for free services.
-Veterans whose income exceeds the established VA Income Thresholds as well as those who choose not to complete the financial assessment must agree to pay required copays to become eligible for VA healthcare services.
+Outpatient Care: While many Veterans qualify for free health care services based on a VA compensable service-connected condition or other qualifying factor, most Veterans are asked to provide a financial assessment, to determine if they qualify for free services.
+Veterans whose income exceeds the established VA Income Thresholds as well as those who choose not to complete the financial assessment must agree to pay required copays to become eligible for VA health care services.

-NOTE: Copay amount is limited to a single charge per visit regardless of the number of health care providers seen in a single day.
-The copay amount is based on the highest level of service received.
+NOTE: The copay amount is limited to a single charge per visit regardless of the number of health care providers seen in a single day.
+The copay amount is based on the highest level of clinical service received.